Heterosigma akashiwo

 Heterosigma akashiwo is a species of microscopic algae of the class Raphidophyceae.
 It is a swimming marine alga that episodically forms toxic surface aggregations known as harmful algal bloom.
 The species name akashiwo is from the Japanese for "red tide".

 Synonyms include Olisthodiscus luteus (Hulburt 1965), and Entomosigma akashiwo (Hada 1967).
 H. akashiwo and H. inlandica have been recognized as two species of Heterosigma.
 However, Hara and Chihara (1987) described both specimens as one species, validly describing them as H. akashiwo.

 Description

 H. akashiwo cells are relatively small, ranging in size from 18 to 34 μm in diameter.
 They appear golden brown, and appear in clusters.
 Morphology is highly variable, but does not appear to vary significantly between locations.
 One culture may contain flat or round individual cells.
 Molecular techniques for identification (including quantitative PCR) are preferred over traditional microscope fixing, which may lyse the cells.
+Additionally, the sandwich hybridization assay (which targets ribosomal RNA (rRNA), and an end-point polymerase chain reaction (PCR) assay, which targets internal transcribed spacer (ITS) sequences of rRNA genes) was found to identity Heterosigma akashiwo in central California waters, O'Halloran et al. 2006.

 Distribution

 Heterosigma akashiwo has been identified off the coasts of the United States, Canada, Chile, the Netherlands, Scotland, Ireland, Sweden, Norway, Japan, S.Korea, Hong Kong, Australia, New Zealand and South Africa.
 Most of the literature suggests H. akashiwo is associated with shallow water within 10 m of the surface, but this is not a universal rule.